 Target optimization preparation

 I commented that the code line allows the “PTARGET” variable because the optimizer will try several values.
-This time I keep the stop-loss code line with the value I found before, that is, 36 points.
+This time I keep the stop-loss code line with the value I found before, which is 36 points.

 DEFPARAM CUMULATEORDERS = false // only one trade in the same time